Minimise risks before you travel.

 At the border

 - Power off (not sleep or hibernate) all your devices before entering the border control area.
 This ensures the disk encryption is active.

 - Try not to let your devices out of your sight and keep an eye on your equipment as it passes through security.

 - Do not turn on your phone until you are well away from the border control area.
 Do not make calls or send SMS messages until you are further away as this data can sometimes be captured locally.

 - Put your devices away and keep them out of sight, if possible.

 - Power off (not sleep or hibernate) your devices if it is safe to do so.

 - Follow best practice around physical security at a checkpoint.

 Setting up your device to remote wipe

-You can set up your devices to remote wipe if they are taken from you.
-You will need to have set up this feature before you travel.
-Remote wiping will remove all data on the device and this content will be lost unless you have made a backup.
-Remote wipe will only work if the device is connected to the Internet.
+You can set up your devices to remote wipe if they are taken from you, but need to do this before you travel.
+Remote wiping will remove all data on the device – this content will be lost unless you have made a backup.
+Remote wipe will only work if the device is connected to the internet.